Q: What is EXPLORE?

 - Both Sessions: Saturday, June 16 – Friday, July 27, 2018 (6 weeks)

 Program dates include a mandatory Professional Development Orientation and culmination ceremony.

 Q: How do I apply?

-A: Complete and submit an EXPLORE program application no later than April 2018.
-The application will become available online in November 2017.
+A: Complete and submit an EXPLORE program application no later than April 16, 2018.